Osamu Dazai Literature Salon

 Google Map

-Know everything about Dazai!?
-Osamu Dazai Literature Salon
+Learn everything about Dazai!?
+Dazai Osamu Literary Salon

 Osamu Dazai Literature Salon

-Osamu Dazai Literature Salon opened in 2008.
-When Dazai was alive, the liquor store ``Ise Moto Liquor Store'' that Dazai and his wife were indebted to was built here.
-This is also a place connected to Dazai.
-Now let's go inside.
+The Dazai Osamu Literary Salon opened in 2008.
+When Dazai was alive, the Isemoto Sake Shop, a liquor store that Dazai and his wife used to frequent, was located here.
+This is also a place associated with Dazai.
+Let's go inside

 The panel on the left is a map of Mitaka when Dazai lived there.
-There is also a detailed explanation of spots related to Dazai.
-The panel on the right explains the human relationships surrounding Dazai.
-Also displayed in a glass case is the brazier used by Dazai.
+There is also a detailed explanation of the spots related to Dazai.
+The panel on the right explains the relationships surrounding Dazai.
+Also on display in a glass case is the brazier that Dazai used

-Inside the museum, a chronology of Dazai's footsteps, photographs of his daily life in Mitaka, and various items related to Dazai are on display.
-Also, the counter with the goods on the left and the stools were made in the image of Lupine, the bar in Ginza that Dazai frequented.
+Inside the museum, there is a timeline of Dazai's footsteps, photographs of his daily life in Mitaka, and various items related to Dazai on display.
+The counter on the left, where goods are lined up, and the stools were designed with the image of Lupin, a bar in Ginza that Dazai frequented

-The panel in the center shows Dazai sitting on a stool at Lupin, a bar in Ginza.
-To the left are magazines and books written about Dazai.
-Original goods from Dazai Literature Salon are lined up on the right side of the shelf and on the counter.
-Goods include T-shirts, postcards, and notepads.
+The central panel shows Dazai sitting on a stool at the Ginza bar "Lupin."
+To the left of him are a row of magazines and books about Dazai.
+On the right side of the shelves and at the counter are original goods from the Dazai Literature Salon.
+These goods include T-shirts, postcards, and note cards

 Google Map